 The training, conducted by security specialists from the Naval Criminal Investigative Service of the US Navy, aims to raise Port Victoria’s security standards to international safety norms required by the International Ship and Port Facility Security Code.
 The training was undertaken after the American Coast Guard had placed Port Victoria on an advisory list for being unsafe after it discovered a number of deficiencies in terms of anti-terrorism security.
 The training is to tighten up the loopholes in security at Port Victoria through conducting proper search of vehicles, cargo and personnel.
 The training forms part of a collaborative effort by the American and Seychelles governments to get Port Victoria to be struck off from the advisory list.
 The full story can be read here The UK Hydrographic Office (UKHO) and the Government of Seychelles have joined forces to combat piracy in the Indian Ocean.
 Piracy threatens the security of sea trade routes and is estimated to cost the international economy US$7-12 billion per year.

 The shipping lanes in ths vicinity of Seychelles EEZ are among the busiest in the world.
 Under the alliance, the UKHO conducted Navigation, Stabilisation Advice and Training (SONSAT) activities in Seychelles, intended to raise government officials’ awareness of existing infrastructure and other services such as the World-Wide Navigational Warning Service and Rescue Coordination Centres.
 The UK Government’s Conflict Stability and Security Fund funded the training out on behalf of the Foreign Commonwealth Office.
-The programme is part of the UK support to the newly established Regional Centre for Operation Coordination in Victoria.
-Seychelles Port Authority plans to expand Port Victoria in order to accommodate larger vessels and more vessels have reached an advanced stage.
-The existing quay of Port Victoria of 270 metres will be extended an additional 330 metres and will be able to accommodate two ships of up to 250 metres in length at the same time.
+The programme is part of the UK support to the newly established Regional Centre for Operation Coordination in Victoria. |

 Archives